So, what is the most critical question you want to be answered? CAN GAMBAN HELP ME STOP GAMBLING?

 What does Gamban cover?

 Gamban aims to cover all gambling-related sites.
 The system works in two ways, manually added sites and an automatic system scanning websites’ content.
 For instance, if the URL contains the words Casino, Betting, Gambling, likely the site will automatically be blocked on your device.

 Yes, somehow, they have managed to block gambling-related apps on iPhone and Android phones too.
-We don’t precisely know-how, but we believe they do it by blocking the connection between your phone and the IP address of the gambling site.
-The Gamban team needs to be alert, though, because online casinos often switch their IP addresses.
+We don’t precisely know how, but we believe they do it by blocking the connection between your phone and the IP address of the gambling site.
+However, the Gamban team must be alert because online casinos often switch IP addresses.
 According to the owners of Gamban, this is a constant war that Gamban has won so far.

 Can it protect me from emails/SMS?

 Gamban can’t block gambling-related emails and text messages since they don’t want to impose too much on people’s privacy.
 (Remember the house-elf…) For the same reason, they don’t block gambling-related ads on regular websites.
 If you want to block those ads, we recommend you install something like Adblocker in your browser.

-However, in this Gamban review, we want to show you how you can protect yourself from emails and text messages.
+However, in this Gamban review, we want to show you how to protect yourself from emails and text messages.
 We believe it’s essential to minimize your exposure to any gambling triggers.
 Therefore, we recommend the following 3 things:

 - Switch your email address.
 If you’ve ever used it to register anywhere, most likely, it’s been sold to someone that tries to market online gambling.

 - Switch your mobile number.
 We know it’s inconvenient, but it’s still worth the effort.
-Just talk with your operator, and they will help you switch to a “clean” number.
-If you used it anywhere online, the risk the wrong person has access to it is too big.
+Talk with your operator; they will help you switch to a “clean” number.
+If you use it anywhere online, the risk the wrong person has access to it is too big.

 - Switch to gambling commercial-free TV channels.
 Test different streaming services instead.

 Can I uninstall Gamban?

-No, you can’t uninstall Gamban when it’s installed on your phone/computer.
+You can’t uninstall Gamban when installed on your phone/computer.
 It’s there to protect you.
-To protect you, it has to be present and impossible to remove when you feel an urge to gamble.
+To protect you, the app is activated all the time and is difficult to remove.

 How much does it cost?